AntJanus/WebDevelopment.META/Book/3-Getting Employed/4-freelance-world.md

 If you have an adventuruous spirit, freelancing is definitely a great journey and it can be a great way to build a startup.

-As far as contracting goes, I recommend it for the jittery but it's not something you should or need to experience.
+As far as contracting goes, I recommend it for the jittery but it's not something you have to or need to experience.
 It's just another way of doing things.